lbl-srg/soep/doc-design/source/softwareArchitecture.rst

   Should we include this as an additional requirement?
   This will require to extend the definition of ``dependencies`` variable.

-  One proposed workaround is to use the zero crossing dependency information.
-  The zero crossing function which triggers the update of ``y`` depends on ``x``.
-  If QSS assumes that a change of the zero crossing implies a change of its dependencies, then this information could be used to trigger the update of ``der(x)``.
-This is however not efficient and will lead to zero crossing dependent variables being unecessary updated.

 Consider the following model,

 .. code-block:: modelica